flybywiresim/docs/docs/beginner-guide/landing.md

 We hold the attitude of the aircraft until it settles on the ground. **Do not push the sidestick forward (nose down) once flared.** We let the aircraft settle to the runway while holding the pitch.

+**Practice this!!**

 On touchdown of the main gear the `Speed Brakes` will deploy automatically (we have armed them earlier) and we pull the thrust levers into the reverse position.

 ![Reverse Thrust](../assets/beginner-guide/landing/Thrustlevers_Revers.png "Reverse Thrust")

 We let the front gear settle gently on the runway (don't slam it down) and hold the center line of the runway while we are reducing speed.
 The speed reduction should be monitored on the `PFD` speedband and the speed trend arrow.

-The `Autobrakes` should now have activated and started top further decelerate the aircraft.
+The `Autobrakes` should now have activated and started to further decelerate the aircraft.
 This can be checked by the `Autobrake` annunciators.

 ![Speed trend arrow](../assets/beginner-guide/landing/PFD_speedtrend.png "Speed trend arrow")
 ![Autobrake annunciator](../assets/beginner-guide/landing/Autobrake_annunciator.png "Autobrake annunciator")